Back to Blog

 Failure to comply with FATCA requirements can result in the imposition of a 30 percent withholding tax on certain US-source payments.

-What accounts are reportable under FATCA?
+What foreign financial accounts are reportable under FATCA?

-It is important to note that not all foreign accounts are reportable under FATCA.
+Not all foreign accounts are reportable under FATCA.
 For example, retirement accounts and some insurance contracts may be exempt from FATCA reporting requirements.

 Is FATCA only for US citizens?